 As part of the Next Generation Adaptive Optics System (NGAO), a Laser Launch Facility (LLF) System is needed to propagate the laser beam.
 One component of the LLF System is the Beam Transport Optics (BTO).
 The BTO is a set of opto-mechanical devices and beam tubes that are attached to the Keck II telescope.
 It receives the three beams from the Switchyard and relays them to the Beam Generation System (BGS).
 The BTO, along with the Switchyard, ensures the laser beams enter the BGS with the proper alignment.
 This document provides the preliminary design of the BTO.
-Some sections of the document have not been completed to the level required for PDR; these sections will be completed prior to the PDR.
-The layout of the document is such that the context of the sections will remain the same; but more details will be provided as the project progresses from PDR to DDR.

-2 REFERENCES
+2 References